 Salvatore (Sal) Vella (Treasurer)

-Retired Vice President of Engineering and Chief Technology Officer, IBM
+Retired VP of Engineering and Chief Technology Officer, IBM, VP, Technology Strategy and Innovation, RBC

 Sal Vella is an avid volunteer and community board member.
-He recently retired from a very fruitful career at IBM where he led global teams as Vice President of Engineering and Chief Technology Officer.
+He recently retired from a very fruitful career at IBM and RBC in technology strategy and implementation roles.
 In his roles, he helped to develop and drive strategy and implementation of IBM’s mobile, data/analytics, Internet of Things and DevOps products.
 Sal continues to be a mentor and advisor through several blogs on leadership and DevOps practices, as well as a board member on several non-profit boards and a member of Rotary International.
 Education is key to everyone’s future and he is excited about the great opportunity Scientists in School provides to improve the lives of many children and future citizens.

-Sal holds a B.Eng. degree and an MBA degree, both from McMaster University.
+Sal holds a B.Eng. degree and an MBA degree, both from McMaster University and is currently a Doctoral Student at Toronto Metropolitan University.

 Shaheen Yazdani